 Employees are personally responsible for the safekeeping of glasses and/or frames and are expected to show the same degree of care as for any other item of School property.
-Where a change in an employee's vision is found and a different prescription is required, the School will bear the cost of replacement (subject to the maximum amount shown above) providing the procedures outlined above have been followed.
+Where a change in an employee's vision is found following a VDU eye test, the employee can obtain a new pair of glasses as per above.

-3.10 Electricity at Work
+.10 Electricity at Work